Configuring environment settings

 When you change an environment setting, the change does not take effect until the services are restarted.

-When you configure an environment setting from Tonic Settings or using the Structural API, Structural automatically uses the new value.
+When you configure an environment setting from Structural Settings or using the Structural API, Structural automatically uses the new value.
 You do not need to restart any services.

 Required global permission: Manage environment settings

-When you configure a setting value from Tonic Settings, it overrides any configuration of that setting in the .yaml file.
+When you configure a setting value from Structural Settings, it overrides any configuration of that setting in the .yaml file.

 Information in the Environment Settings list